 About two hours after the procedure, the woman is discharged home.
 If any sedation was used, the patient will not be permitted to drive for the remainder of the day.
 It is also recommended that someone stay with her overnight.
 A follow-up visit is recommended seven to 14 days after an aspiration abortion.

 It may be necessary to arrange for extra help in the days following the procedure.

-Suction abortion tends to have fewer complications than a D&C or a D&E. Nevertheless, even suction aspiration has certain risks and side effects.
+Suction abortions tend to have fewer complications than D&Cs or D&Es.
+Nevertheless, even suction aspirations have certain risks and side effects.
 Before the procedure, the doctor will discuss potential risks with you.

-🛤 Could an abortion affect me long-term? — Test and Information on risks and the emotional impact of abortion
+🛤 Could an abortion affect me long term? — Test and information on risks and emotional impact of abortion.

 Where Do I Go from Here?

 Are you pregnant and unsure what to do?
 Your quest for answers has led you to research various abortion methods.

 Apart from the informational aspect, you are most likely dealing with a whole other set of feelings and concerns.
 You may feel as if your entire world is breaking apart, and you are wondering where to go from here.